The information required by the Regulator of Social Housing and the deadlines for submission.

 How registered providers should submit information

-The HCA collects this financial and statistical data from private registered providers through NROSH+ (except for the Disposal Proceeds Fund annual return).
-NROSH+ is a website for all registered providers (except local authority providers) to submit their annual data returns – the information and supporting documents which we require so we can regulate them effectively.
+RSH collects this financial and statistical data from registered providers through NROSH+ (except for the Disposal Proceeds Fund annual return).
+NROSH+ is a website for all registered providers to submit their annual data returns – the information and supporting documents which we require so we can regulate them effectively.

 As a provider, it is essential that you supply accurate and timely data – the data returns are an important way in which we monitor big financial risks and regulate the sector.
 Further guidance on submitting NROSH+ data returns is provided on the NROSH+ website.
 Guidance on submitting annual accounts and audit management letters is provided below.

 The process for submitting annual accounts and audit management letters, including the potential regulatory action for those that submit them late, is detailed in the guidance below.